-The purpose of both the Bilingual and ESL program is to address the affective, linguistic, and cognitive needs of English Language Learners.
-The goal of bilingual education programs is to enable English Language Learners to become competent in listening, speaking, reading, and writing in the English language through the development of literacy and academic skills in the primary language and English.
+The purpose of the ESL program is to address the affective, linguistic, and cognitive needs of English Learners.
+The ESL program shall enable English Learners to become competent in listening, speaking, reading, and writing in the English language through the integrated use of second language acquisition methods across the content area.